-An interest-only loan can be a useful way of getting a foothold on the property ladder, as long as you have carefully weighed the benefits against the potential drawbacks before you commit to the loan.
+An interest-only loan can be a useful way of getting a foothold on the property ladder, as long as you have carefully weighed the benefits of this particular type of home loan against the potential drawbacks before you apply.
 If you have an interest-only loan, your periodic repayments will consist entirely of interest charges, and the principal amount will not reduce.
 At the end of the loan term the full principal amount has to be repaid, unless the terms of the loan dictate that payments will revert to normal 'principal plus interest' payments after a specific number of years.

 Reasons for using an interest-only home loan